Methylone: Use and effects

-Methylone substitutes for MDMA in rats trained to discriminate MDMA from saline.
-Methylone does not substitute for amphetamine or for the hallucinogenic DOM in animals trained to discriminate between these drugs and saline.
+Methylone substitutes for MDMA in drug discrimination tests in rodents.
+Methylone does not substitute for the stimulant amphetamine or for the hallucinogen DOM in animal drug discrimination tests.
 Further, also in common with MDMA, methylone acts on monoaminergic systems.
 In vitro, methylone has one third the potency of MDMA at inhibiting platelet serotonin accumulation and about the same in its inhibiting effects on the dopamine and noradrenaline transporters.

 In spite of these behavioral and pharmacological similarities between methylone and MDMA, the observed subjective effects of both drugs are not completely identical.
 Alexander Shulgin wrote of the former: